Latest Sea Ice and Global Temperature contents:

 Daily Reanalysis Temperature data

 Here is the latest NCEP/NCAR reanalysis (see post) surface temperature (°C) anomaly area-weighted average for recent months, and for days of the current month.
 The anomaly base years 1994-2013.
+You can find here an updated zip file of the daily and monthly values since 1994, with a readme file.

 Here is a WebGL active map of this year's daily temperature anomalies.
 It has the usual trackball facilities.
 To get a specific day, let the mouse hover over the colored squares on the right; each square is a day, and the text top right tells you where you are.
 Click when you have the day that you want.
 The black squares at the top will give you a month average map.
 Details are at this post.